Restoration of Voting Rights

 Article 4, §2 of the Tennessee Constitution provides that the Tennessee legislature may deny the right to vote to persons convicted of "infamous" crimes.
 Pursuant to this provision in the Tennessee Constitution, the Tennessee legislature has excluded individuals convicted of various felonies from the right of suffrage.

-However, the legislature has also established conditions and procedures through which individuals who have lost their voting rights may regain them.
-The manner in which a person may restore a lost voting right depends upon the crime committed and the year in which the conviction occurred.
+The manner in which a person may restore forfeited voting right depends upon the crime committed and the year in which the conviction occurred.
 If your conviction has been expunged, you should answer, ‘No,’ on the voter registration form when asked if you have a felony conviction.
-Click HERE for the guide that outlines conditions and procedures thru which individuals who have lost their rights may regain them.

 Eligibility for Voting Rights Restoration